Brand Names: U.S.

 - Watch for gout attacks.

-- Avoid beer, wine, or mixed drinks.
+- Avoid drinking alcohol.
 Alcohol may make liver disease worse.

 - Take good care of your teeth.
 See a dentist often.

 - You may have more chance of getting an infection.
 Wash hands often.
 Stay away from people with infections, colds, or flu.